-The Migrant Kitchen can currently be found at Time Out Market in downtown Brooklyn.
-The menu (at least at this location) features salmon and roast chicken entrees; shawarma wraps and tortas; and starters including hummus with pita chips, potato wedges and empanadas.
+The Migrant Kitchen can be found on the Upper East Side and at Time Out Market in Downtown Brooklyn.
+Some menu items include salmon and roast chicken entrees; shawarma wraps and tortas; and starters including hummus with pita chips, potato wedges and empanadas.

 Today, to continue this mission of battling food insecurity, they donate one meal to a New Yorker in need for every meal purchased.